Earth-grazing fireball

 Frederic Edwin Church, The Meteor of 1860.
 In 2010, it was determined to be an Earth-grazing meteor procession.

 An Earth-grazing fireball (or Earth grazer) is a fireball, a very bright meteor that enters Earth’s atmosphere and leaves again.
 Some fragments may impact Earth as meteorites, if the meteor starts to break up or explodes in mid-air.
 These phenomena are then called Earth-grazing meteor processions and bolides.
-Famous examples of Earth-grazers are the 1972 Great Daylight Fireball and the Meteor Procession of July 20, 1860.
+Famous examples of Earth-grazers are the 1972 Great Daylight Fireball and the 1860 Great Meteor procession.

 Overview

 As an Earth-grazer passes through the atmosphere its mass and velocity are changed, so that its orbit, after it re-enters space, will be different from its orbit before it encountered Earth's atmosphere.

 There is no agreed-upon end to the upper atmosphere, but rather incrementally thinner air from the stratosphere (11~50 km (7~31 mi)), mesosphere (~85 km or 53 mi), and thermosphere (~690 km or 430 mi) up to the exosphere (~10,000 km or 6,200 mi) (see also thermopause).
 For example, a meteoroid can become a meteor at an altitude of 85–120 km above the Earth.